owenthewizard/samotop/samotop/README.md

 - [x] DATA are handled and terminated correctly (escape dot, final dot).
 - [x] Async/await with async-std backing
 - [x] Privacy: TLS/STARTTLS supported using [rustls](https://crates.io/crates/rustls) and [native_tls](https://crates.io/crates/native_tls)
+- [x] Privacy: Encryption at rest, S/MIME encrypt e-mails, only the recipient will be able to decrypt
 - [x] MTA: Simple mail relay, logging smtp session to standard output but able to receive mail from common relays
 - [x] MDA: System-wide mailbox - mailbox for all unclaimed domains / addresses - store mail in a folder so it can be processed further
 - [x] MDA: Domain mailbox - mailbox for unclaimed addresses (through LMTP to another LDA)